 Q12.
-Since your SOL clinic visit on (date), has a doctor or health professional told you that you had a blood clot in your leg vein or lung requiring blood thinning medicine?
+Since our last telephone interview with you on (date), has a doctor or health professional told you that you had a blood clot in your leg vein or lung requiring blood thinning medicine?

 Question assesses doctor-diagnosed blood clot in a leg vein or lung which required blood thinning medication.
 Blood clots are also known as a thrombus or thrombi.
 Examples of blood thinning medication include heparin, warfarin or coumadin.
 If the participant indicates that they had a doctor-diagnosed clot that was not treated with medication, then you should check the "no" box for this question.